Gewoi/Gewoi.github.io/README.md

 If you have any feedback, questions or bugs to report, please send them to admin*(at)*langapp.ch (replace the *(at)* with @).

+- ### *19.09.2026*
+  I managed to write three new lessons, mostly focused on hobbies, sports and going out.
+The third one proved to be a bit complicated, but I hope it should be insightful.
+Enjoy!

 - ### *14.08.2026*
   Just a quick one: I managed to finish another lesson today, and I wanted to put that in as soon as possible too.